-Many IBS patients notice that their symptoms become worse as their stress increases, and studies have shown a link between higher stress levels and increased rates of IBS.
-This is because your brain and your gut are connected by your central nervous system via the vagus nerve.
-When you are stressed, your body’s stress response can cause your colon to contract too much or too little (causing constipation or diarrhea) in the same way that stress can cause your heart rate to increase and your blood pressure to rise.
+Many IBS patients notice that their symptoms become worse as their stress increases, and studies have shown a link between higher stress levels and increased rates of IBS.6 This is because your brain and your gut are connected by your central nervous system via the vagus nerve.
+If you have a low vagal tone, and experience stress, your body’s stress response can cause your colon to contract too much or too little (causing constipation or diarrhea). this works the same way, for example, that stress can cause your heart rate to increase and your blood pressure to rise.

 The Myers Way® Approach to Irritable Bowel Syndrome

 Establishing the underlying cause of the irritable bowel syndrome for each patient allows me to choose the most effective treatment strategy.
 For most people with IBS, conventional medicine treats the symptoms of the disease—usually with potent immunosuppressive medications and invasive surgeries—while ignoring the underlying causes that led to the inflammation in the first place.
-Whether the cause is due to leaky gut, Small Intestinal Bacterial Overgrowth, yeast, food allergens or intolerances, stress, or some other factor the key to overcoming your IBS symptoms is to heal your gut using my 4R Program.
+Whether the cause is due to leaky gut, small intestinal bacterial overgrowth, yeast overgrowth, food allergies or intolerances, stress, or some other factor, the key to overcoming your IBS symptoms is to heal your gut using my 4R Program.